-PSI

-ψ is the roll angle about the local s-axis, i.e. the angle between the line defined by the intersection of the (x, y)-plane and (Z, X)-plane on one hand, and the local x-axis on the other hand.
-A positive angle PSI forms a right-hand screw with the s-axis.
+PSI $\psi$ is the roll angle about the local s-axis, i.e. the angle between the line defined by the intersection of the (x, y)-plane and (Z, X)-plane on one hand, and the local x-axis on the other hand.
+A positive angle PSI forms a right-hand screw

-The angles (θ, φ, ψ) are not the Euler angles.
+The angles $(\theta, \phi, \psi)$ are not the Euler angles.
 The reference orbit starts at the origin and points by default in the direction of the positive Z-axis.
 The initial local axes (x, y, s) coincide with the global axes (X, Y, Z) in this order.
 The initial values $(X_0, Y_0, Z_0, \theta_0, \phi_0, \psi_0)$ are therefore all zero unless the user specifies different initial conditions.